AI Computer vision

 • 2015: Google releases TensorFlow, an open-source software library for machine learning.
 TensorFlow makes it easier for researchers and developers to develop and deploy deep learning models for computer vision and other tasks.

 Today, computer vision is one of the most active and rapidly growing fields in AI.
-Computer vision algorithms are being used to develop new products and services in a wide range of industries.
+It’s algorithms are being used to develop new products and services in a wide range of industries.

 Real-World Applications in Various Fields